 What Types of Meat Shares Do You Offer?

-In 2021, we will offer 3 types of Meat CSA Shares using BBF Pastured Chicken, Pastured Pork and Grassfed Beef.
+In 2021, we’re offering 3 types of Meat CSA Shares using BBF Pastured Chicken, Pastured Pork and Grassfed Beef:

 How Many Pounds Do I Receive for Each Delivery?